 Welcome to my March Wrap-Up!
-I’ll take you through my most recent work, and update on my 2021 reading list, and other reflections on the past month.
+I’ll take you through my most recent work, give an update on my 2021 reading list, and share other reflections on the past month.

 March really went by in a flash.
 I was lucky enough to be vaccinated for Covid, took on a few freelance projects, and had a birthday.
 We also saw a huge storm here in Colorado, with about 18 inches of snow where I live!